Pumping Iron (1977) Movie Review

 Moving from educated elite to tough bodybuilder, the memoir tracks Fussell’s brief time in amateur bodybuilding.
 As Fussell explains in the memoir, Pumping Iron was equal parts motivation and instruction for him.

-From the 1980s, to really the present day, people have mimicked some of Arnold’s most charismatic sayings and behaviours.
+From the 1980s to the present day, people have mimicked some of Arnold’s most charismatic sayings and behaviours.
 Gym floors were filled with mock Austrian accents talking about the ‘pump’ or why ‘milk is for babies.’

 More seriously, many took Arnold’s open endorsement of mind games and brought them into local contests and competitions.
 For better or for worse, Pumping Iron dictated the next decade of bodybuilding culture.

 The real importance of Pumping Iron is found in its longevity.
-Since its release in 1977, Pumping Iron is regarded as the greatest bodybuilding film ever made.
-Its sequel, Pumping Iron II: The Women was critically successful but commercially less so.
+Since its release in 1977, Pumping Iron has been regarded as the greatest bodybuilding film ever made.
+Its sequel, Pumping Iron II: The Women, was critically successful but commercially less so.

 Similarly, a 1988 documentary entitled Battle for Gold failed to carry over into the public sphere in the same way.

 Individual training videos from bodybuilders like Dorian Yates or Ronnie Coleman proved popular but not in the same way.
-They were for the diehard bodybuilders rather than the general public.
+They were for die-hard bodybuilders rather than the general public.
 The closest documentary we have seen in recent years has been the Generation Iron franchises.

 Movie Rating: 9.8/10